pillmuncher/hornet/README.md

-from hornet.clauses import Database, Environment, Subst from hornet.combinators import Step, if_then_else from hornet.clauses import resolve from hornet.symbols import T, Y, N
+from hornet.clauses import Database, Environment, Subst from hornet.combinators import Step, if_then_else from hornet.clauses import resolve from hornet.symbols import ifelse, T, Y, N

 db = database()